Skip to main content

 Physical Healing Traditions

-Traditionally, Blue Chalcedony has been associated with the throat, vocal cords, and respiratory system.
+Traditionally associated with the throat, vocal cords, and respiratory system.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.